rohilshah95/P2P-CI/README.md

 * Sharvari Deshpande (shdeshpa, 200206230)

 ### Instructions:
-* This required Python 3.x to work
+* This requires Python 3.x to work
-* run `make` if running on VCL to open ports, else it wont work.
+* Make sure all ports are open (EC2 security group `Allow ALL Traffic`)
 * start server using `python3 server.py`
 * start each client using `python3 client.py`
-* We have opened up ports 3000, 4000, 5000, 6000, 7000, 8000 on VCL, so use clients on these ports only for uploading.
-* Client should have file name as "RFC123.txt" the rfc number should be the name of the file.
+* Client should have file name as `RFCxxx.txt` .
+The RFC number should be the name of the file.